 - Whipping Cream – This recipe calls for heavy whipping cream, which produces a thick, rich mousse and holds its shape well for decorating with ghosts.

-- Candy Eyes – Find these at your local craft store if they carry cake decorating supplies, or seasonally by the sprinkles at your grocery store.
+- Candy Eyes – Find these on Amazon or at your local craft store if they carry cake decorating supplies, or seasonally by the sprinkles at your grocery store.
 They will likely either be in a shaker bottle like sprinkles or a blister pack, hanging with premade frosting tubes and candles.
 If you can’t find them, miniature chocolate chips would probably work well, too.

 How to Make Ghosts in the Graveyard